blcxtranslations/blcx/_translated/chapter-0042.md

 Yan Ming's forehead broke out in a cold sweat.
 He had never even dreamed that this unassuming guy in front of him could have such an abundant supply of medicinal pills.
 Although the Yan family was a mid-level cultivator clan with hundreds of years of history, but they did not have much wealth.
 Taking out two hundred Purified Essence pills already had their clan struggling to make ends meet, they even had to sell off many of their treasures.

 But before leaving, his Lord Father had decreed that no matter what, he must purchase a mid-level cultivation technique.
 There was only one reason.
-His Lord Father, the patriarch, was about to break through the bottleneck and enter the Foundation Building stage but did not have any suitable cultivation techniques.
+His Lord Father, the patriarch, was about to break through the bottleneck and enter the Foundation Establishment stage but did not have any suitable cultivation techniques.

 The sound of bidding attracted all the surrounding cultivators and the sound of discussion continued nonstop.